micheleantonazzi/intelligent-systems/README.md

 [21] K. Simonyan and A. Zisserman, "Very deep convolutional networks for large-scale image recognition," 2014, arXiv preprint arXiv: 1409.1556.

 [22] C. Szegedy et al., "Going deeper with convolutions," in Proc.
 IEEE Conf.
 Comput.
 Vis.
 Pattern Recognit., 2015, pp. 1–9.

+[23] B. Zhou, A. Lapedriza, J. Xiao, A. Torralba, and A. Oliva, "Learning deep features for scene recognition using places database," in Proc.
+27th Int.
+Conf.
+Neural Inf.
+Process.
+Syst., 2014, pp. 487–495.

+[24] B. Zhou, A. Khosla, A. Lapedriza, A. Torralba, and A. Oliva, "Places: An image database for deep scene understanding," 2016, arXiv preprint arXiv: 1610.02055.

+[25] A. Pronobis, B. Caputo, P. Jensfelt, and H. I. Christensen, "A discriminative approach to robust visual place recognition," in Proc.
+IEEE/RSJ Int.
+Conf.
+Intell.
+Robots Syst., 2006, pp. 3829–3836.

+[26] J. Wu and J. M. Rehg, "Centrist: A visual descriptor for scene categorization," IEEE Trans.
+Pattern Anal.
+Mach.
+Intell., vol. 33, no. 8, pp. 1489–1501, Aug.
+2011.

+[27] E. Fazl-Ersi and J. K. Tsotsos, "Histogram of oriented uniform patterns for robust place recognition and categorization," Int.
+J. Robot.
+Res., vol. 31, no. 4, pp. 468–483, 2012.

+[28] P. Hu, D. Held and D. Ramanan, "Learning to Optimally Segment Point Clouds," in *IEEE Robotics and Automation Letters*, vol. 5, no. 2, pp. 875-882, April 2020, doi: 10.1109/LRA.2020.2965389.

+[29] A. Magassouba, K. Sugiura and H. Kawai, "A Multimodal Target-Source Classifier With Attention Branches to Understand Ambiguous Instructions for Fetching Daily Objects," in IEEE Robotics and Automation Letters, vol. 5, no. 2, pp. 532-539, April 2020, doi: 10.1109/LRA.2019.2963649.

+[30] D. Held, D. Guillory, B. Rebsamen, S. Thrun, and S. Savarese, "A probabilistic framework for real-time 3D segmentation using spatial, temporal, and semantic cues," Robotics: Science and Systems, 2016.